MtkWifiRev/MtkWifiTools/README.md

 ghidra/nds32.sinc
 ==================

-NDS32 ghidra plugin with the definitions for the unknown opcodes for the inlining function extension (still not working)
+NDS32 ghidra plugin with the definitions for the unknown opcodes for the inlining function extension (still not working).

 patch_ram_merger.c
 ==================

-Given the rom patch and the ram, this tool will toggle the first region of the ram and it will append it into the last region of the ROM patch
+Given the rom patch and the ram, this tool will toggle the first region of the ram and it will append it into the last region of the ROM patch.